 - Preheat the oven to 350 F.

 - Prep two 8 inch round cake pans by greasing with vegan butter, then dusting with flour or - my new trick - cocoa powder.

 Make the Cake

 - In the large bowl, stir flour, baking powder, baking soda, cinnamon and salt until well combined.

-- Make the flax eggs and set aside (stir together 2 tbsp ground flaxseed and 5 tbsp water) or use 6 tbsp of aquafaba, the liquid from a chickpea can.
+- Make the flax eggs and set aside (stir together 2 tablespoon ground flaxseed and 5 tablespoon water) or use 6 tablespoon of aquafaba, the liquid from a chickpea can.

 - In the medium pot, boil the 1 cup of water, and stir in 1 cup of organic cane sugar, turn off stove and stir until the sugar is melted.Into the pot, add the chocolate and butter to this mixture and stir until melted.
 Then stir in vanilla and flax eggs (or aquafaba).